-nical corrections to clarify the rule.
-First, the interest component is ignored for swaps with significant payments if a federal regulator requires that the swap be collateralized.
-Second, unless the swap is entered into with a principal purpose of avoiding the application of §163(j), the rule that treats embedded interest in prepaid swaps is delayed for one year to allow financial institutions to develop systems to track the interest component.
+Swaps.
+The IRS retained the rule that treats OTC (but not exchange-cleared) swaps with significant payments as creating interest (income for the recipient and deduction for the payer) but made some technical corrections to clarify the rule.11 First, the interest component is ignored for swaps with significant payments if a federal regulator requires that the swap be collateralized.
+Second, unless the swap is entered into with a principal purpose of avoiding the application of Code § 163(j), the rule that treats embedded interest in prepaid swaps is delayed for one year to allow financial institutions to develop systems to track the interest component.

-Bond Premium: The Final Regulations retain the treatment of bond issuance premium as interest income to the bond issuer and, to the extent deductible, interest expense of the bond holder.
+Bond Premium.
+The Final Regulations retain the treatment of bond issuance premium as interest income to the bond issuer and, to the extent deductible, interest expense of the bond holder.12

-Factoring Income: The Final Regulations retain the treatment of factoring income as interest income unless the purpose of the factoring transaction is to artificially increase the factor's interest income for §163(j) purposes.
+Factoring Income.
+The Final Regulations retain the treatment of factoring income as interest income unless the purpose of the factoring transaction is to artificially increase the factor's interest income for Code § 163(j) purposes.13

-Securities Lending and Repos: When a person borrows (lends) a debt instrument in a securities lending transaction, the substitute interest payment that it makes (receives) is generally treated as rent.
-The Final Regulations do not recharacterize substitute interest payments as interest if the securities lending transaction is entered into in the ordinary course of the tax-payer's trade or business.
-To taxpayers not lending securities in an ordinary course business transaction, however, substitute interest payments are characterized as interest.
+Securities Lending and Repos.
+When a person borrows (lends) a debt instrument in a securities lending transaction, the substitute interest payment that it makes (receives) is generally treated as rent.14 The Final Regulations do not re-characterize substitute interest payments as interest if the securities lending transaction is entered into in the ordinary course of the taxpayer's trade or business.15 For taxpayers not lending securities in an ordinary course business transaction, however, substitute interest payments are characterized as interest.
 Amounts paid or received in connection with repos treated as debt for tax purposes will constitute interest.

-Commitment Fees: The Final Regulations reverse the position taken in the 2018 Proposed Regulations and do not treat commitment fees as interest for either the payer or the lender.
+Commitment Fees.
+The Final Regulations reverse the position taken in the 2018 Proposed Regulations and do not treat commitment fees as interest for either the payer or the lender.
 The IRS has stated that it might issue additional guidance on this issue in the future.

-Debt Issuance Costs: The Final Regulations reverse the position taken in the 2018 Proposed Regulations and do not treat debt issuance costs as interest expense for the borrower.
+Debt Issuance Costs.
+The Final Regulations reverse the position taken in the 2018 Proposed Regulations and do not treat debt issuance costs as interest expense for the borrower.

-Partnership Guaranteed Payments: The Final Regulations reverse the position taken in the 2018 Proposed Regulations and do not treat guaranteed payments for the use of capital as interest for either the payer partnership or the recipient partner unless the guaranteed payment has been structured with a purpose to avoid the application of §163(j).
+Partnership Guaranteed Payments.
+The Final Regulations reverse the position taken in the 2018 Proposed Regulations and do not treat guaranteed payments for the use of capital as interest for either the payer partnership or the recipient partner unless the guaranteed payment has been structured with a purpose to avoid the application of Code § 163(j).

-Debt Hedges: The Final Regulations reverse the position taken in the 2018 Proposed Regulations and do not treat hedge income, gain, deduction, or loss as interest for either holders or issuers of debt.
-This exception applies to foreign currency, interest rate, and other hedges.
-An anti-abuse rule, however, can cause such income or expense to be treated as interest if a purpose of the hedge is to avoid §163(j) limits.
+Debt Hedges.
+The Final Regulations reverse the position taken in the 2018 Proposed Regulations and do not treat hedge income, gain, deduction or loss as interest for either holders or issuers of debt.
+This exception applies to foreign currency, interest rate and other hedges.
+An anti-abuse rule, however, can cause such income or expense to be treated as interest if a purpose of the hedge is to avoid Code § 163(j) limits.

-RIC Dividends: Regulated Investment Companies (RICs) that hold over 50% of their assets in tax-exempt obligations can designate an appropriate portion of the dividends that they pay as "exempt interest dividends."
-The 2020 Proposed Regulations expand this concept and allow RICs to designate the portion of their dividends attributable to business interest income as such.
-19
+RIC Dividends.
+Regulated Investment Companies ("RICs") that hold over 50% of their assets in taxexempt obligations can designate an appropriate portion of the dividends that they pay as "exempt interest dividends."16 The 2020 Proposed Regulations expand this concept and allow RICs to designate the portion of their dividends attributable to business interest income as such.17